lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       * What are dry-wood termites?
       * How you can check your home and garden for termites
     imageUrl: img/asking-termite-questions-2.jpg
-  - text: >-
-      Ensure your home is safeguarded against termites by scheduling a professional inspection at least **once every year**, as per the Australian Standards 3660.2 guidelines.

-      **Maybe more frequently**

-      Given that certain factors such as the structure's age, construction type, and proximity to woodlands may elevate the risk of termite infestation, more regular check-ups might be necessary for some properties.

-      **Do you have a current chemical treatment?**

-      Lacking a continuous chemical barrier around your home's perimeter can leave it very vulnerable to undetected termite invasions.
-That's why, similar to how you wouldn't skip your annual dental check-up, keeping up with termite inspections is crucial for early detection and prevention - especially if you don't have a treatment!

-      Check '**How is a Termite Inspection Done**'
-    heading: How often should I get a termite Inspection done?
-    imageUrl: img/termite-inspection-how-often.jpg
-  - text: >-
-      Purchasing a home is a significant investment, and the last thing you want is to end up with a lemon or a termite-infested property.
-That's why it's crucial to schedule the right kind of inspection with a qualified and experienced inspector who can conduct a **Timber Pest Inspection** according to the Australian Standard 4349.3.2010.

-      Unlike a regular visual termite inspection, a Timber Pest Inspection covers:

-      * Termite infestation

-      * Fungal decay (wet rot)

-      * Borer infestation.

-      This thorough inspection will give you a comprehensive understanding of the condition of the property's timber and identify any pest-related issues that may affect the structural integrity of the building.

-      #### For more information about:

-      * Timber Pest Inspection - What It Is and What It Isn't

-      * Invasive recommendation - What does that mean?

-      Read More
-    heading: Pre-purchase Termite Inspection – Timber Pest Inspection
-    imageUrl: img/gold-coast-prepurchase-termite-inspection.png
-  - heading: Termite Inspection Cost on the Gold Coast
-    text: >-
-      ## How much does a termite (white ant) inspection cost on the Gold Coast?

-      Suspect you've discovered termites?
-Now you're wondering, how bad is the damage and how deep will I need to dig into my pockets?

-      ‘What is the price’ is an obvious question.
-You know very little about termites and probably have never engaged a pest control company specialising in treating termites.

-      On the Gold Coast, the average termite inspection cost for an average-sized house is between **$280 and $330.**

-      But you must compare apples with apples when selecting a company for your termite inspection.
-Sadly, our industry significantly differs in quality, knowledge, and approach.

-      ##### This should include the following:

-      •	Using devices - Thermal camera, Moisture meter and Termatrac motion detection

-      •	Inspect the fenceline, garden, house perimeter, subfloor, internal exposed timbers and roof void

-      •	Digital report completed on the day, plus a treatment proposal

-      •	It should take up to two hours

-      For more information: Read More
-    imageUrl: img/termite-inspection-cost-on-the-gold-coast.png
   - heading: Consumer Warning about Termite Inspections on the Gold Coast
     text: >-
       #### **Fake companies - no QBCC license**